NCI-CGR/TriosCompass_v2/README.md

 conda activate TriosCompassV2
 ```

-Besides, singularity needs to be installed globally, and the details of the TriosCompass installation can be found [below](https://github.com/NCI-CGR/TriosCompass_v2/tree/main?tab=readme-ov-file#i-installation).
+Besides, singularity needs to be installed globally, and the details of the TriosCompass installation can be found [below](#i-installation).

 ### III.
 Methods
 #### A. Call DNMs

-The DNM candidates are jointly called by both *DeepVariant (DV)* and *GATK HaplotypeCaller (HC)* in the specified callable regions, then filtered using [*sliver*](https://github.com/brentp/slivar):
+The DNM candidates are jointly called by both *DeepVariant (DV)* and *GATK HaplotypeCaller (HC)* in the specified callable regions, then filtered using [sliver](https://github.com/brentp/slivar):

 ```bash
  "denovo:( \